 CPT© is a registered trademark of the AMA.

-Disclaimer: The information contained in this document was obtained from third-party sources, may not be all-inclusive and is subject to change without notice.
-Content is informational only and does not constitute medical, legal or reimbursement advice and represents no statement, promise or guarantee of payment.
+Disclaimer: The information contained in this document is publicly available information obtained from third-party sources, may not be all-inclusive and is subject to change without notice.
+Content is informational only and does not constitute medical, legal or reimbursement advice nor is it intended as direction to the health care provider/user.
+Nothing herein constitutes any statement, promise, or guarantee of payment.
 The provider is solely responsible for determining appropriate treatment for the patient based on the unique medical needs of each patient and the independent judgment of the provider.
 It is also the responsibility of the provider to determine payer appropriate coding, medical necessity, site of service, documentation requirements and payment levels and to submit appropriate codes, modifiers and charges for services rendered.
 Although we have made every effort to provide information that is current at the time of its issue, it is recommended that you consult your legal counsel, reimbursement/compliance advisor and/or payer organization(s) for interpretation of payer-specific coding, coverage and payment expectations.

-NeoTract, Inc. encourages providers to submit claims for services that are appropriately and accurately consistent with FDA clearance and approved labeling and does not promote the use of its products outside their FDA-approved labeling.
+Teleflex LLC encourages providers to submit claims for services that are appropriately and accurately consistent with FDA clearance and approved labeling and does not promote the use of its products outside their FDA-cleared labeling.

 Medicare provides a publicly available Physician Fee Schedule at www.cms.hhs.gov.
 Payment levels are adjusted geographically across the country.
 Check with your local Medicare carrier for your specific Medicare payment level.